 With support from the U.S. Agency for International Development (USAID), community members began to swap their coca plants for new cocoa trees.
 But those transition years were difficult ones, and farming families struggled to match the profits they had made from coca leaves.
 But still, growing cocoa and manufacturing chocolate turned out to be a safer alternative for the smallholder farmers and a mechanism to spur economic growth, which has improved the quality of life for the women, their families, and the community.

 Mishky Cacao was born when Ayli and other women from the community decided to generate more value from their families’ cocoa harvests by producing chocolate together.
 Then, TechnoServe began working with the twelve members of Mishky to improve their production, marketing, and sales.

 Thanks to the advising, training, and capacity building, Mishky’s productivity has vastly improved.
 In its first year, Mishky made $2,700.
 Now, Mishky earns that amount every month.
 With their earnings, the women have invested in upgrading the cocoa processing plant in their community.

 “We’ve seen a great change in our city and in our homes,” says Ayli.
 “The men value and respect the women now because we are contributing to the household income, and the women have more opportunities to participate.”

 Women are key to driving change in vulnerable communities.
 When women are seen as valuable partners and strong leaders with a voice, communities can create transformative change and sustainable economic growth.

-Ayli has seen change in her own family.
+Ayli has seen a change in her own family, too.
 Her husband now sells the extra cocoa beans that Mishky doesn’t need, her son started a youth group that markets jams and handicrafts, and her daughter grows cocoa on her own small farm.
 Ayli says, “The local economy and our community have changed and everyone laughs, sings and is free to enjoy.”